awuorm/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+        Relational databases are databases that store data in tables often known as relations, while SQL is a query language that is used to access and write information into a database.

 - [ ] Why do tables need a `primary key`?

+        A primary key ensures that each record in a table is uniquely identifiable.

 - [ ] What is the name given to a table column that references the primary key on another table.
+        Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+          We need an association table to create a many to many relationship between two tables.

 ## Minimum Viable Product